FANzhaoxin666/zhaoxin-team/_members/a_ziqiaopeng.md

 ---

 Ziqiao.Peng is currently an algorithm developer of Zhaoxin team.
-He studies his Phd at RENMIN UNIVERSITY of CHINA.
+He is Phd student at RENMIN UNIVERSITY of CHINA.